 SPECTRE’s member Dr. No is dead and the evil organization wants revenge.
 The terrorist syndicate sets up an elaborate trap for M16’s James Bond (Sean Connery, The Untouchables) that involves a sexy Russian agent (Daniela Bianchi, Requiem for a Secret Agent) and a Soviet encryption device.

 Reaction & Thoughts:

 There is not that much action, but the well-constructed narrative kept me glued to the TV screen.
 I liked the fact that you are made part of the adventure — you travel alongside Bond, encountering new characters and uncovering puzzling clues.
-The twists and turns are fun and you get to see many beautiful locales.
+The twists and turns are fun and you get to see many beautiful places across the world.

-From Russia with Love is the first movie in the series that has a pre-title sequence.
-It’s also the first Bond movie that has a title song.
-Curiously, the song, performed by Matt Monro, is played over the end of the credits and frankly, it’s not all that good.
+From Russia with Love introduces a host of new ideas which would become important elements of the long-running franchise: SPECTRE’s Ernst Stavro Blofeld makes his appearance in the series and this is the first Bond movie that has a pre-title sequence.
+It’s also the first movie in the series that has a title song.
+Curiously, the theme song, performed by British crooner Matt Monro (aka “The Man with the Golden Voice”), is played over the end of the credits and frankly, it’s not all that good.

 The villains are particularly impressive.
 Robert Shaw (Steven Spielberg’s Jaws) steals a few scenes as SPECTRE’s assassin Donald Grant, who is an imposing and cold killing machine.
 The brutal fist-fight between Sean Connery and Shaw aboard a moving train is the film’s highlight.
 Lotte Lenya’s (The Roman Spring of Mrs. Stone) Rosa Klebb is one of the meanest female baddies in the franchise — she’s a scary lady!